yusufkaratoprak/kubernetes-gosample/README.md

 #Build

-Then to start the build, containerization and deployment a single ko command is necessary.
+Then to start the build, containerization, and deployment a single ko command is necessary.

 ~~~python
 ko apply -f config/